Auxiliary Factor Method to Remove ISI of Nyquist Filters

 \section{Conclusion}

-The AF method is introduced to compensate the shortcoming of the truncated Fourier transformation in the conventional Nyquist filters.
-In fact, the AF method can be applied generally to all the FIR filters for nullifying the ISI, though the theoretical derivations of this paper are given only to the paired filters.
-Actually, the merit of the AF method lies in the fact that the zero-ISI can be realised regardless of the order of the FIR filters.
+The AF method is introduced to compensate shortcomings of the truncated Fourier transform in the conventional Nyquist filters.
+In fact, the AF method can be applied generally to all the Nyquist filters for removing the ISI, though the theoretical derivations of this paper are given only to the paired filters.
+Actually, the merit of the AF method lies in the fact that the zero-ISI can be realised regardless of the order of the Nyquist filters.
 In addition, the lower sensitivity to the timing jitter is also found in comparison with the conventional Nyquist filters.
 Finally, the delay and complexity problems are analysed for the application of the AF method.